-My work is created from recycled glass which is layered with colour and designs and then kiln formed.
-Old glass can be difficult to work with due to the different properties inside and I try to get the best out of each piece by adapting each piece accordingly.
+My work is created from recycled glass which I layer with colour and designs and then kiln form.
+Old glass can be difficult to use due to the different properties inside so I try to get the best out of each piece by adapting each piece accordingly.

 Inspiration is found all around; in the countryside, the city, along the coast or even just in my back garden.
-If I'm not in my workshop or working on my designs I am often out and about with my camera and sketch book finding new ideas.
+A love of old and unwanted items also blends into my work as I reference vintage items such as broken clocks or ancient books with intriguing titles.
+If I'm not in my workshop or working on my designs I am often out finding new ideas with my camera and sketch book.

-I use many techniques which take a long time to process and it is always exciting when I open the lid to peer inside in the kiln.
-Using recycled materials means that every item will have a unique, and sometimes surprising, outcome.
+I use many techniques which take a long time to process and it is always exciting when I open the lid to peer inside in the kiln as every item will have a unique, and sometimes surprising, outcome.

-I have completed many commissioned pieces for corporate businesses, universities and as personal requests for special occasions.
+I have completed commissioned pieces for corporate businesses, universities,

-I also sell my pieces in selected craft fairs and events.
+I also sell my work in selected galleries, craft fairs and events.

 Details of these can be found on the Events page.